BrianJr03/Issa-Chat-App/README.md

   - Add `Conversational Context` to personalize responses from ChatGPT
     - Example: "You are my sarcastic assistant"

-- Chat taps
+- Chat Taps

-  - Single tap to `toggle` a Chat's date and time
+  - Single tap to `toggle` a Chat's info

   - Double tap to `play` a Chat's text as audio

   - Long press to `copy` a Chat's text

-- Dark / Light mode
+- Dark / Light Mode

   - Based on your system settings, this app supports both dark and light mode

+- Export Conversations

+  - Download an entire `Conversation` as a JSON and PDF

 - Persistent Chat - Chats will be saved automatically